europeanplaice/distribute-embeddable-python/readme.md

 4. Run the executable

 ```
-distribute_embeddable_python.exe [OPTIONS] --pyversion <PYVERSION>
+Usage: distribute_embeddable_python.exe [OPTIONS] --pyversion <PYVERSION>

 Options:
-  -p, --pyversion: <PYVERSION> python version e.g. 3.11.0
+  -p, --pyversion <PYVERSION>        Python version e.g. 3.11.0
+      --cpu <CPU>                    Cpu type to install. it must be 'win32' or 'amd64' or 'arm64' (arm64 only if pyversion >= 3.11).
+Defaults to 'amd64'
-  -s, --savepath: <SAVEPATH> (optional) where to save the configured python
+  -s, --savepath <SAVEPATH>          where to save the python.
+Defaults to './python-{pyversion}-embed-{cpu}'
-  -r, --requirements: <REQUIREMENTS> (optional) requirements.txt path to install libraries from
+  -r, --requirements <REQUIREMENTS>  requirements.txt path to install libraries from. if not specified, no libraries will be installed
-  -c, --compress: (optional) compresses the python into single zip file.
+  -c, --compress                     if true it compresses the python into single zip file
+  -h, --help                         Print help information
+  -V, --version                      Print version information
 ```
-without `--savepath`, the folder is created in your current directory as `python-{pyversion}-embed-amd64`.

 ### example
 `distribute_embeddable_python.exe --pyversion 3.10.8 --compress`